Nuclear Power in the World Today

 - The first commercial nuclear power stations started operation in the 1950s.

-- There are about 440 commercial nuclear power reactors operable in 31 countries, with over 380,000 MWe of total capacity.
-About 65 more reactors are under construction.
+- There are over 440 commercial nuclear power reactors operable in 31 countries, with over 390,000 MWe of total capacity.
+About 60 more reactors are under construction.

 - They provide over 11% of the world's electricity as continuous, reliable base-load power, without carbon dioxide emissions.

-- 56 countries operate a total of about 240 research reactors and a further 180 nuclear reactors power some 140 ships and submarines.
+- 55 countries operate a total of about 245 research reactors, and a further 180 nuclear reactors power some 140 ships and submarines.

 Nuclear technology uses the energy released by splitting the atoms of certain elements.
-It was first developed in the 1940s, and during the Second World War to 1945 research initially focussed on producing bombs by splitting the atoms of particular isotopes of either uranium or plutonium.
+It was first developed in the 1940s, and during the Second World War to 1945 research initially focussed on producing bombs which released great energy by splitting the atoms of particular isotopes of either uranium or plutonium.

 Many countries have also built research reactors to provide a source of neutron beams for scientific research and the production of medical and industrial isotopes.

 Today, only eight countries are known to have a nuclear weapons capability.
-By contrast, 56 countries operate about 240 civil research reactors, over one third of these in developing countries.
-Now 31 countries host some 440 commercial nuclear power reactors with a total installed capacity of over 380,000 MWe (see linked table for up to date figures).
+By contrast, 55 countries operate about 245 civil research reactors, over one-third of these in developing countries.
+Now 31 countries host some 447 commercial nuclear power reactors with a total installed capacity of over 390,000 MWe (see linked table for up to date figures).
 This is more than three times the total generating capacity of France or Germany from all sources.
-About 65 further nuclear power reactors are under construction, equivalent to 18% of existing capacity, while over 150 are firmly planned, equivalent to nearly half of present capacity.
+About 60 further nuclear power reactors are under construction, equivalent to 16% of existing capacity, while over 160 are firmly planned, equivalent to nearly half of present capacity.

 Sixteen countries depend on nuclear power for at least a quarter of their electricity.
 France gets around three-quarters of its power from nuclear energy, while Belgium, Czech Republic, Finland, Hungary, Slovakia, Sweden, Switzerland, Slovenia and Ukraine get one-third or more.
 South Korea and Bulgaria normally get more than 30% of their power from nuclear energy, while in the USA, UK, Spain, Romania and Russia almost one-fifth is from nuclear.
 Japan is used to relying on nuclear power for more than one-quarter of its electricity and is expected to return to that level.
 Among countries which do not host nuclear power plants, Italy and Denmark get almost 10% of their power from nuclear.

 In electricity demand, the need for low-cost continuous, reliable supply can be distinguished from peak demand occurring over few hours daily and able to command higher prices.
 Supply needs to match demand instantly and reliably over time.
 There are number of characteristics of nuclear power which make it particularly valuable apart from its actual generation cost per unit – MWh or kWh.
-Fuel is a low proportion of power cost, giving power price stability, its fuel is on site (not depending on continuous delivery), it is dispatchable on demand, it has fairly quick ramp-up, it contributes to clean air and low-CO2 objectives, it gives good voltage support for grid stability.
+Fuel is a low proportion of power cost, giving power price stability, and is stored onsite (not depending on continuous delivery).
+The power from nuclear plants is dispatchable on demand, it can be fairly quickly ramped-up, it contributes to clean air and low-CO2 objectives, it gives good voltage support for grid stability.
+Reactors can be made to load-follow.
 These attributes are mostly not monetised in merchant markets, but have great value which is increasingly recognised where dependence on intermittent sources has grown.

 Improved performance from existing nuclear reactors